OfficeDev/office-js-docs-pr/reference/shared/projectdocument.removehandlerasync.md

 When the _callback_ function executes, it receives an [AsyncResult](../../reference/shared/asyncresult.md) object that you can access from the parameter in the callback function.

-For the  **removeHandlerAsync** method, the returned [AsyncResult](../../reference/shared/asyncresult.md) object contains the following properties
+For the  **removeHandlerAsync** method, the returned [AsyncResult](../../reference/shared/asyncresult.md) object contains the following properties.

 |**Name**|**Description**|
 |:-----|:-----|